 - Reporting: Documenting and reviewing information related to the bank’s risk management efforts to gauge their effectiveness.
 This is also used to track how the bank’s overall risk profile changes over time.

-These components need to be carried out together—and repeated regularly—in order to give banks as much protection against risk as possible.
+These components of the banking risk management process need to be carried out together and repeated regularly to give banks the greatest protection against risk.

-Bank risk management has a number of different threat areas to cover.
-The challenge isn’t just how many different types of risk there are though, it’s also about how much control an organization actually has over these factors.
+Banking risk management has a number of different threat areas to cover.
+The challenge isn’t just how many different types of risk there are; it’s also about how much control an organization actually has over these factors.
+Below, we explore the different types of risk management in banking to help your organization navigate these types effectively:

 1. Credit Risk